fannie1208/EM-research-group/content/authors/程春/_index.md

 interests:
   - PhD in Stanford University
-  - MEng in Massachusetts Institute of Technology
+  - MEng in MIT
-  - BSc in Massachusetts Institute of Technology
+  - BSc in MIT

 education:
   courses: